 The volume of untreated basic concepts3

 Looking at specialized vocabularies, such as scientific terminology, brings the number of concepts into the millions.
 Adding in “named entities” such as the names of people, places, or organizations (see Picture 47.2) that might appear in any newspaper article adds millions more base concepts in English alone.
-Picture 60 shows a real-world example where the failure of MT to recognize a named entity could have resulted in serious loss.
+GT has some named entities in its database that it handles correctly, such as properly maintaining “Grand Rapids”, a city in Michigan, as “Grand Rapids” across many (but not all) languages – for example, transliterating it to Japanese as グランドラピッズ (Gurandorapizzu) – but there are many millions of place names that are outside of its catalogue.
+Sometimes GT handle uncatalogued names correctly through the clues of capitalization, and sometimes as a by-product of MUSA.
+Picture 60 shows a real-world example where the failure of MT to recognize a named entity, a town in Germany, could have resulted in serious loss.
 Many concepts can have multiple forms, such as the 112 English versions of the name of Libya’s dearly departed ruler that expand to 413 forms in a multilingual news corpus,7 or the conjugated forms of verbs (such as see, sees, seen, saw, and seeing).

 It would not be unreasonable to estimate that English has 10,000,000 discrete expressions that occur somewhere in print.
 German is more complicated, because it compounds nouns together such that “Autobahnmarkierungsentfernungskomitee” (a committee that is responsible for removing the road marks on German highways), or any other amalgamated concept, becomes a single word.
 Many other languages, particularly the 400 Bantu languages spread across central and southern Africa, have even more complicated agglutination patterns that can result in hundreds of millions of complete sentences smooshed inside a single word.
 In our starting point of a one-to-one-to-7000 world, the number of unique human expressions is immense beyond calculation.